macktron/macktron.github.io/index.markdown

 ## How Similar European Parliament Groups Voted Over Time Across Policy Areas

-We perform the PCA clustering process using the same custom index as before, but this time we do it separetly per policy area.
+The PCA clustering process is applied using the same custom agreement index as in the general analysis, but performed separately for each policy area.
+This allows for the examination of voting alignment and polarization within specific domains of legislation.

 <div style="display: flex; justify-content: center;">